lgatto/lgatto.github.io/_posts/2022-01-22-running-shoes.md

 ![First pair of Altra Torin](/images/running_shoes_torin_black.jpg)

-Even though they are badly worn out and need to be changed, I still keep my back Torin shoes at work and use them whenever I go out for a work lunch-time run.
+Even though they were badly worn out, I have kept my black Torin shoes at work and used them for the occasional work lunch-time run until September 2022.

 ## Altra Torin 2 (May 2020 - July 2021)